akrzemi1/__sandbox__/string_view_ctor.md

 2. When compiled with an UB-sanitizer, logging null pointer dereference and halting the program.
 3. On particular implementations of the Standard Library, an exception is thrown.

+Static analyzers, in order to avoid false positive warnings, need to be positive that a given situation in a standard-conformant program is a bug.
+Hitting UB is a certain indication that there is a bug.
+But for this you have got to have the potential to hit UB.
+UB is close in nature to a [checksum](https://en.wikipedia.org/wiki/Checksum): it is redundant, increases size of a message, and creates the potential for producing invalid messages (where the payload doesn't match the checksum), so someone might sat "remove it, and there be no way to send an invalid message".
+But we still want to use checksums, and we all know why.

 UB is always a symptom of a bug, but is never a bug on itself.
 It is possible to artificially widen the contract of function `ncf()` and say: null pointer is a valid input: in such case we will do *something*, maybe not intuitive, but at least it will not cause UB.
 Widening the contract removes UB, but does not remove the bug: someone is still incorrectly (probably inadvertantly) passing a null pointer to a function, whereas he was supposed to pass a pointer that points ot something.
 THe symptom is cured, but not the disease.
 Worse, with the contract widened, there is no symptom that would help the tools like static analyzers or UB-sanitizers, or even human code reviewers, detect the bug.
 We reduce the chances of finding the bug before the program is shipped.
+Passing a null pointer where an address of an existing object is expected is **a common bug** ocurring in many popular and commercial applications, written in many languages.
+Detecting such bugs is important and possible.
+UB helps here.

 This can be illustrated with an example.
 The following code is supposed to open the indicated file, interpret its contents as names, find the best matching name, and finally do something with it: